angular-schule/website-articles/blog/2024-11-effect-afterrendereffect/README.md

 * [Demo Application](/blog/2024-11-effect-afterrendereffect#demo-application)
 * [Conclusion](/blog/2024-11-effect-afterrendereffect#conclusion)

-## Angular 19 vs. Previous Versions: What’s Different?
+## Angular 19 vs. Previous Versions: What's Different?

-The `effect()` API was introduced as part of Angular’s new signal-based reactivity model [in Angular 16](https://blog.angular.dev/angular-v16-is-here-4d7a28ec680d).
+The `effect()` API was introduced as part of Angular's new signal-based reactivity model [in Angular 16](https://blog.angular.dev/angular-v16-is-here-4d7a28ec680d).
 Angular 19 now introduces a significant update to the `effect()` API, making it easier to manage side effects directly within `effect()` functions, even when they involve setting signals.

 Before this change, effects had a more restrictive approach: It was discouraged to set signals within `effect()`, and to allow this behavior, we had to enable the `allowSignalWrites` flag: